 Good quality faucets that last a long time and are aesthetically pleasing are not cheap by any means.
 You’re looking at at least $100.
 That’s why it’s important to make sure your faucet installation is perfect.
-The last thing you want is a leaky faucet that you just bought.
+The last thing you want is a faucet that leaks six months after installation.
+We recommend looking into a Moen or Delta.

 And if you have existing faucets that are leaking that are still in good condition, you’ll want to get that fixed before it causes water damage to your home and costs you even more money.
 It might be a good time to make an upgrade if your faucets aren’t all that great.